hb537/HanaBauta_FinalProject/README.md

 ## AI Use Disclosure

-This project was completed with assistance from **Claude (Anthropic)** AI to support code development, figure formatting, and README drafting.
-All code was reviewed and verified by the author prior to submission.
+This project was completed with assistance from **Claude (Anthropic)** AI to support code development and figure formatting.
+All code was initially generated, reviewed and verified by the author prior to submission.
 All analytical and interpretive decisions reflect the author's independent judgment.

 ---

-## License

-This repository is shared for academic purposes as part of VTPEH 6270.
-The HMS data subset is not to be redistributed beyond this course context.
-Please contact the [Healthy Minds Network](https://healthymindsnetwork.org/) directly to access the full dataset.